Positive Behaviour For Learning (PB4L)

 Chill Out Zone

-This document supports the use of Jubilee’s “Chill Out Zone”—a designated space for students to self-regulate and reflect.
+Jubilee’s “Chill Out Zone” is a designated space for students to self-regulate and reflect.
 It includes: